A-I-Research-Facility/Reinforcement-learning/q-learning-2/README.md

     discrete_os_win_size = (env.observation_space.high-env.observation_space.low) / DISCRETE_OS_SIZE

 ***
-💢 Some models require some random actions to be taken to ge the desired result.
+💢 Some models require some random actions to be taken to get the desired result.
 For this, we need to define `EPSILON` over here.
-Even though in this case, our model is able to achive the goal without requiring this varible.
+Even though in this case, our model is able to achive the goal without requiring this variable.
 Also, the value of epsilon varies between 0 and 1 only.

-Epsilon basically helps the model explore in random directions.
+Epsilon basically helps the model explore random directions.
 It is suprising what the model finds out sometimes.
-The higher the epsilon, the more likely the model is to perform a random action.
+The higher the value of epsilon, the more likely the model is to perform a random action.

     epsilon = 0.5
     START_EPSILON_DECAYING = 1